ForbesLindesay-Unmaintained/data-table/README.md

 You probably want to use one of the pre-made plugins for this, but if you want to impliment your own, here's how:

 The data source provides the data to render in the table.
-It must supply a set of rows, and a selector for the id.
+It **must** supply a set of rows, and a selector for the id.
+It **may** supply a count method to retrieve the number of rows, and an update method to update the data source when rows change.

+If the dataSource is a function, it will be called with the table as an argument and should return an object matching the following API, otherwise it must directly impliment the following API.

 ### DataSource#getID(record)